omiras/exercise-ejs-express/README.md

 Notice that the year in which the mascot was born is missing.
 Fix the **index.ejs** to also include this information.

-Try to understand how EJS iterates the array and gathers the information for each element.
+Try to understand how EJS iterates the array and gathers the information from each element.

 ## 2. Footer missing